 - The construction of the plant may affect the stability of the land around it.

-- There are only handful areas around the world able to benefit from the placement of highly efficient geothermal plants.
+- There are only a handful of areas around the world able to benefit from the placement of highly efficient geothermal plants.